KeithLaker/KeithLaker.github.io/Workshops/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

 ## STEP 5 - Finding Out Space Usage For The Movie Sales Data

-1. Now we can run the same space calculation query in our SQL worksheet
+1. Now we can run the same space calculation query in our SQL worksheet.

     ```
     <copy>SELECT